rojebd/python-music-player/README.md

     - MP3 Files

-  - Simple to use set the MUSIC_PATH Configuration variable to point to your music and launch the app and start listening!
+  - Simple to use set the MUSIC_PATH Configuration variable to point to your music and launch the app and start listening, If the varibable is not set then it sets it as the scripts directory

+  - Forward by a multiplier
-  - Forward and Rewind by a multiplier
+  - Rewind by a multiplier
+  - Volume Up by a multiplier
-  - Volume Up and Volume Down independtly of system volume by a multiplier
+  - Volume Down by a multiplier
-  - Shows time left in song (e.g 1:02 / 3:34 )
+  - Shows current time left in the song (example 1:02 / 3:34 )

 ### About